“How inappropriate to call this planet Earth, when clearly it is Ocean.” Arthur C. Clarke

 ‘It is only slightly overstating the case to say that physics is the study of symmetry.’
 Philip Anderson, Nobel laureate.

-The paintings are made with maximum lightfast, highest quality watercolour, including hand ground mineral pigments and natural mediums on 100% cotton paper.
-Occasionaly, high quality acrylic is also used.
+The paintings are made with the most lightfast and highest quality watercolour, including hand ground mineral pigments and natural mediums on 100% cotton paper.

 The bespoke handmade framing by a leading UK framer is to archival and museum standards with 100% cotton conservation mounts and backing boards.